 To encourage whistleblowers to step forward, many government agencies offer those who disclose fraud a percentage of the recovery.
 Our law firm helps workers make sure they disclose the fraud in the correct way so they’ll be eligible for the percentage.

-When discrimination takes place, our San Bernardino employment lawyers demand the employees be reinstated, be paid their back pay and benefits, and that the employer pay the legal fees.
+When discrimination takes place, our San Bernardino employment lawyers demand the employees be reinstated, be paid their back pay and benefits, and that the employer pays the legal fees.

 Wage and Hour Litigation.
-Our San Bernardino hour and wage attorneys hold employers liable who fail to pay their workers the overtime they’ve earned and to give them the meal breaks they deserve.
-We work to see that employees are properly classified so they get the wages they should, and work to get them the bonuses they’ve earned,
+Our San Bernardino hour and wage attorneys hold employers liable when they fail to pay their workers the overtime they’ve earned and to give them the meal breaks they deserve.
+We work to see that employees are properly classified so they get the wages they should, and work to get them paid the bonuses they’ve earned.

 Medical leave to help the sick or those who are new to the family.
 There are federal and state medical leave acts that give eligible children, parent, and spouses, the right to take unpaid leave to help someone in the family who is ill or to help a newborn or newly adopted child adjust.
 Our San Bernardino Family Medical Leave Act lawyers understand when employees can take time off and what their remedies are when the employer doesn’t allow the leave.